Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Copy' and resource 'file or directory on the device.'
-It distinguishes from siblings like adb_file_move and adb_push/pull by focusing on device-internal copy, including pre-flight checks and post-verification details.
+The description clearly states the verb 'Copy' and the resource 'file or directory on the device'.
+This distinguishes it from sibling tools like adb_file_move (which moves rather than copies) and adb_push/pull (which transfer between device and host).
+It is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.